-Errors are pretty common in operating systems whether it is Windows or OSX.
-These errors initiate some troubles for the users.
-Some of these errors have easy fixes while others need a lot of effort.
+Errors are quite common in operating systems, whether it is Windows or OS X. These errors cause some problems for the users.
+Some of these errors have easy fixes, while others require a lot of effort.

-Firewall is an essential component required to surf the internet safely.
-Firewall protects harmful malwares and spywares from influencing the components of operating systems.
-So, it needs to be turned on for a full time protection.
+A firewall is an essential component required for safely surfing the internet.
+It protects against harmful malware and spyware, preventing them from influencing the components of operating systems.
+Therefore, it needs to be turned on for full-time protection.

-The following methods will guide you to resolve this problem with your Firewall.
+The following methods will guide you in resolving this problem with your firewall.

-Method #1: Using Services Window to Fix this Error
+Method #1: Using the Services Window to Fix This Error

-A number of times, this error occur due to Firewall not initializing at the start-up of Windows.
+A number of times, this error occurs due to the firewall not initializing at the start-up of Windows.
 So, you can fix it by following the instructions below.

-1. Search for Services by typing it inside the search box in Windows 7 and Windows 8.
+1. Search for Services by typing it into the search box in Windows 7 and Windows 8.
 In Windows 10, you can use Cortana to search for it.
-After it comes up in results, right click over it to run it as administrator.
+After it appears in the results, right-click on it to run it as an administrator.

-2. Inside the Services window, scroll down to a service i.e. Windows Firewall.
-Check the status and Startup type of this service.
-It would be disabled in your case.
+2. Inside the Services window, scroll down to a specific service, such as Windows Firewall.
+Check the status and startup type of this service.
+In your case, it is likely disabled.

-3. To enable this service and set it to start automatically at every startup of Windows, double click over the Windows Firewall service and activate the General Inside this tab, you would see Startup type set to Disabled.
-Change that to Automatic, click Apply and then hit OK button afterwards.
+3. To enable this service and set it to start automatically at every startup of Windows, double-click on the Windows Firewall service and activate the General tab.
+Inside this tab, you will see the Startup type set to Disabled.
+Change that to Automatic, click Apply, and then hit the OK button afterwards.

-4. After it is set to Automatic, right click over the Windows Firewall service and select Start to start it up.
-Your Windows Firewall will be restored without any error.
+4. Once it is set to Automatic, right-click on the Windows Firewall service and select ‘Start‘ to initiate it.
+Your Windows Firewall will be restored without any errors.

-If the above method fails to do the trick for you, then you should follow this method.
+If the above method fails to work for you, then you should follow this method.

 1. Open the Services window again and search for Background Intelligent Transfer Service.
-If it is stopped and set to Disabled, double click over it and navigate to General
+If it is stopped and set to Disabled, double-click on it and navigate to General.

-2. Change the Startup type to Manual and click on the Start button under Service Status to start the Background Intelligent Transfer Service.
-Click on Apply and OK buttons to save the settings.
+2. Change the Startup type to Manual, and click on the Start button under Service Status to start the Background Intelligent Transfer Service.
+Click on the Apply and OK buttons to save the settings.